radiantlogic-v8/documentation-new/documentation/configuration/data-sources/schemas.md

 ![An image showing ](Media/Image3.26.jpg)

-Define Derived View Dialog Box

 The new derived view object appears in the list of views in the Schema Manager tab.
 This new object can be used when building virtual views in the [View Designer](view-designer.md).

->[!note]
->A derived view may NOT be created from the same attribute twice.
+>[!note] A derived view may NOT be created from the same attribute twice.

 ### Mapping Metadata